Behind the investment: Danu Robotics

 As we strive for Net Zero, it is clear that many sectors are still ill equipped to tackle the climate crisis.
 Facilitating innovation in these areas is critical and one of our main focal points when in investing in early stage startups.
-Our most recent investment, Danu Robotics (”Danu”), is taking on the recycling sector, an industry faced with increasing labour shortages, cost pressures and capacity requirements.
+Sustainable Accelerator 6’s most recent investment, Danu Robotics (”Danu”), is taking on the recycling sector, an industry faced with increasing labour shortages, cost pressures and capacity requirements.

 We hear a lot about the inefficiencies of the recycling industry, which often relies heavily on manual labour and outdated machinery, resulting in poor working conditions, lower accuracy and higher costs.
 With the current infrastructure, up to 90% of recyclable materials can end up in landfills.
 To break this cycle, there is an urgent need to build a more circular economy.
 Our investment team has been looking for solutions that can facilitate scale and accuracy in waste processing.